philfrei/SiVi/README.md

 - Save/Load for texture settings
   *Will likely include a review of the current somewhat fragmented "model" structure.*

-- B&W option setting for channel displays?
-  *B&W might be preferred as a way of keeping in mind that the numbers at this point have NOT yet been color-mapped.*

 - Bring in additional noise engines

 - Anisotropic effects
   *Requires functions that respond to the [x, y] location in the target graphic, and are applied prior to the call to the noise function.*

-- More and enhanced Gradients
+- Additional, and enhanced, gradients

+- Add more poles to the color mapping, and include an alpha channel.

 - Stencils
   *Apply masks that can either be color (RGB) or alpha (opacity) channel values.*

 - More animation parameters
-  *Currently we have [z] translation.
-Expand to [x, y, z] translation, or to include other settings.*
+  *We now have [x, y, z] translation.
+Consider animating other settings.*

 - Code export